 10. Niacin

 Niacin, also known as vitamin B3, is another B vitamin that can impact eye health.
-The main role of niacin is to help convert food into energy – and it also works as an antioxidant.
+The primary role of niacin is to help convert food into energy – and it also acts as an antioxidant.

-Recent research has connected a reduced intake of niacin with an increased risk of glaucoma – a condition where the optic nerve of the eye becomes damaged.
-Therefore, it’s thought that getting enough niacin may be effective in reducing the risk of glaucoma.
-However, further research is needed to confirm this.
+Recent research has linked a reduced intake of niacin with an increased risk of glaucoma, a condition in which the optic nerve of the eye becomes damaged.
+Therefore, it’s thought that niacin may be effective in reducing the risk of glaucoma, though further research is needed to confirm this.

 Some of the best dietary sources of niacin include tuna, salmon, lentils, and nutritional yeast.
-You can find out more in our essential guide to niacin (vitamin B3).
+You can find out more in our essential guide to niacin.

-Note: Some studies have also shown an association between too much niacin, damage to the retina, and an increased risk of vision loss.
-For this reason, it’s important to always speak to your doctor before adding any supplements to your diet.
+Note: Some studies have also linked excessive niacin intake to retinal damage and increased risk of vision loss.
+Therefore, it’s important to always contact your doctor before adding any supplements to your diet.

 Final thoughts…

-While eye health goes hand-in-hand with general health, research shows that there are a few nutrients that are especially important for our eyes.
+While eye health goes hand-in-hand with general wellbeing, research shows that certain nutrients are particularly beneficial for our eyes.

-For more information on how to take care of your eyes, you might like to have a read of our article; 9 ways to keep your eyes healthy.
-Or head over to the general health section of our website for articles on a range of topics including bone health and metabolism.
+For more information on how to take care of your eyes, you might like our article: 9 ways to keep your eyes healthy.
+Or head over to our general health section for articles on a range of topics, including bone health and metabolism.

 What do you do to take care of your eye health?
 Will you be adding any of these foods to your diet?
 We’d be interested to hear from you in the comments below.